-Pruning at different seasons triggers different responses.
-Late winter or early spring, before bud break, is a good time to prune many species because callus tissue forms rapidly.
+Pruning in different seasons triggers different responses.
+Late winter or early spring, before bud break, is a good time to prune many species because wounds heal quicker.
 When pruning flowering trees, take care not to cut off flower buds.
 Some trees, such as cherry, plum, and crabapple, form buds on old wood.
-Others, such as crape myrtle, bloom on new wood.
+Others, such as crape myrtle, form buds on new wood.

 Summer pruning tends to suppress growth of both suckers and foliage.
-Late summer or early fall pruning causes vigorous regrowth, which in some species may not harden off by winter, leading to possible cold damage.
+Late summer or early fall pruning causes vigorous new growth, that may not harden off before winter, and could suffer cold damage or even be killed.
 Whenever unexpected damage from vandalism or bad weather occurs, prune immediately.
-(See VCE Publication 430-460, Deciduous Tree Pruning Calendar)
+For more information on when to prune specific tree species, see VCE Publication 430-460, Deciduous Tree Pruning Calendar.